Promist-Moon/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Note**: Two students cannot have the same name, phone number and email address. <br>This means two students with names that have the same spelling, but are not case-matching (I.e. John Doe and john Doe) are deemed as different students if their phone number and email address are different.
+**Note**: Each student must have a unique phone number and email address. <br> You can save students with the same name, as long as their phone number and email address are different.

 **Tip**: Tags are optional.